 Thad Cochran Research Center

 The National Center for Natural Products Research is housed in the Thad Cochran Research Center, a modern, well-equipped research building (115,000 sq. ft. of laboratory and office space).
-Construction of a second research building (110,000 sq. ft.) will be completed in 2015.
+Construction of a second research building (110,000 sq. ft.) was completed in 2015.
 The laboratories equipment, services, and other resources that provide critical infrastructure to support the research activities of the NCNPR include:

 - A repository containing over 18,000 natural product specimens, derived extracts, and pure compounds